bmcculley/FizzBuzzPlusPlus4j/README.md

    then it will compile both `FizzBuzz.java` and `FizzBuzzTest.java`
  * Now it's time to run the tests with `runTest.sh`.
 Currently there are 4 tests and all should pass.

+### Pull Requests Welcome
+See something that should be changed or improved?
+Feel free to fix it up and send a pull request. :)